MukhammedAli/simple-app/README.md

 **Goals**
 ----------

--This is a simple mobile application with mini applications inside that will help people in some way and will be used like a Swiss knife
+- This is a simple mobile application with mini applications inside that will help people in some way and will be used like a Swiss knife

 **Team members**
 ----------